 indefinitely.
 The place ID is returned in the

-place_idfield in Places API responses.
+place_idfield in Google Places API Web Service responses.

 - describes your use and retention of privacy sensitive information such as user names and user location

 A great way to ensure that we are excited about your application is to use the Google Places API Web Servicein a manner that helps us to improve our places data.
 More specifically, we look for applications that allow users to add new places that they find are missing from results and that send those added places to Google via the Add Places service.
 This allows us to add the place to our places database so that everybody can benefit.

 Complete a form requesting additional quota